koniarik/vari/README.md

 a_t a;
 vari::vref<a_t, b_t> r = a;
 ```
-However, this also means that we can combine this with visit - the callable can handle multiple types:
+This also means that we can combine this with visit - the callable can handle multiple types:
 ```cpp
 void foo(vari::uvptr<a_t, b_t> r)
 {